TykTechnologies/tyk-sync/README.md

 Currently the application is only available via Go, so to install you must have Go installed and run:

 ```
-go install -u github.com/TykTechnologies/tyk-git
+go install -u github.com/TykTechnologies/tyk-sync
 ```

-This should make the `tyk-git` command available to your console.
+This should make the `tyk-sync` command available to your console.

 ## Usage

 ```
 Usage:
-  tyk-git [flags]
+  tyk-sync [flags]
-  tyk-git [command]
+  tyk-sync [command]

 Available Commands:
   dump        Dump will extract policies and APIs from a target (dashboard)